 Click on the image to run Online Demo

-Format transformation may be used to display date and
+and Time dynamics may be used to display current date and

-the rotated text rendering in both GDI and OpenGL driver
+text rendering in both GDI and OpenGL driver versions.

-platforms.
-The IcedTea plugin uses different applet sharing and
+on Linux platforms.
+The IcedTea plugin uses different applet

 A new UpdateImmediately() method may be used to update the display right away while the current event is being dispatched, without waiting for the paint event.